ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \section{Results}

-In this section, we present the estimates of the elasticities of substitution among capital and labor inputs.
-We also discuss the sources and mechanisms of changes in the skill premium for each country and of the differences in changes in the skill premium across countries.
+We first present the estimates of the elasticities of substitution in production.
+We then discuss the sources and mechanisms of changes in the skill premium for each country and sector and of the differences in changes in the skill premium across countries.